 All of our suppliers are asked to confirm their adherence to the following standards:

+Child labour MUST NOT BE used by a supplier.
 A child is defined as any person under the age at which the local minimum age law stipulates for work or mandatory schooling.
 As a general rule this would be anyone under fifteen years of age.

+* Bonded Labour, e.g. a person becomes a bonded labourer when their labour is demanded as a means of repayment for a loan.
+There MUST NOT BE any slavery, forced, bonded or involuntary labour in use across a supplier’s operation.
 To ensure compliance, workers should have the legal right to work at the premises, to leave the premises at the end of their working day and the freedom to terminate employment at any time in accordance with the agreed notice period.

+There MUST NOT BE any labour who could be considered to have been subject to Human Trafficking.
 To ensure compliance, workers cannot be recruited through a person who arranges or facilitates the travel of another person with a view to that person being exploited.
 It is irrelevant whether that person has consented to travel.